Eumeralla Wars: Escalation (1840-41)

 British colonisation of the area intensified from 1840 and conflict worsened.
 The Whyte brothers started taking land around the modern day Coleraine region in early 1840 and were soon involved in two large massacres of Aboriginal people, namely the Fighting Hills massacre and the Fighting Waterholes massacre.
 George Winter shot dead five native people at Tahara, while Arthur Pileau of Hilgay on the Wannon River openly admitted that he shot "natives to get rid of them" and usually did so one-by-one instead of mass killings to avoid publicity.
 Charles Wedge established The Grange property and he and his neighbouring colonists spent much of 1840 in constant warfare with the local Aboriginal population that did not end until, as Wedge himself wrote: "many lives were sacrified and...many thousands of sheep destroyed."
 Wedge had a swivel gun mounted outside his homestead which was put to use during the conflict.
 Thomas Connell, the manager of Edward Henty's Sandford property resorted to mass poisoning to remove the local people.
 In November 1840, around 16 people died in agony after Connell gave them damper laced with arsenic.
 The names of some of those poisoned were Tolort, Yangolarri, Bokarareep and Coroitleek.

 In May 1840, Patrick Codd a settler who was employed by John Cox at the Mount Rouse property was killed by a group of Aboriginal men assumed to have been led by Alkapurata (also known as Rodger).
-Codd's death forced the colonial authorities to take formal action with Captain Foster Fyans of the Border Police and James Blair, a Police Magistrate, being sent to the region to enforce order.
+Codd's death forced the colonial authorities to take formal action with Captain Foster Fyans of the Border Police and James Blair, a Police Magistrate, being sent to the region enforce order.
 Protectors of Aborigines were also tasked with conciliating the native population and encouraging them to relocate to a reserve near Terang.
 However, these deployments had significant delays and John Cox, who was the grandson of noted colonist William Cox, in the meantime led a large punitive expedition against the local Aboriginal clans and killed around 20 people.